isirode/PlaymodeGraphEditor/README.md

 I've encounter some issues while exporting the package, sometimes, Unity does not include necessary ASM definitions.

+In an EditorWindow, the drag & drop of the line is a little bugged, it will show the line only after a few seconds, the updates are also only done once every few seconds.
+I am working at fixing these issue.

 ## Release Notes

 ### 0.0.2